Call Anytime 24/7

 Ambassador Ndirangu has worked as a consultant in various institutions, international and national organizations such as WTO, WHO, FAO, UNCTAD, ACP, COMESA, IGAD, and EAC.

 Saweria Mwangi is a Kenyan Advocate with six years of experience in International Trade.
-She is currently a Consultant at VVGB, where she represents WHO Members in WTO litigation.
+She is currently a Consultant at VVGB, where she represents WTO Members in WTO litigation.
 Previously, Saweria spent four years at the World Trade Organisation as a Dispute Settlement Lawyer.
 Saweria has a strong WTO dispute settlement and trade remedies disciplines.
 She has also been researching on the nexus between two emerging areas and international trade law – climate change law and technology law.
 She holds an LLM in International Economic Law and Policy from the University of Barcelona.

 George Ridell has over a decade of experience in International Trade.
 He is primarily responsible for advising multinational corporations on their trade strategy.
 Prior to joining EY, George spent over six years representing the United Kingdom at the World Trade Organisation and United Nations.
 George has strong expertise in helping to promote and support the development of trade strategies for companies looking to navigate increasingly challenging geopolitical tensions and regulatory regimes.
 He holds an MA in International Relations from Durham University.
 George is a passionate advocate for environmental sustainability and oceans management.
 He is always looking for ways to bring this into his professional work when dealing with supply chains and building a long-term sustainable trade strategy.